Zagaz-Private-Limited/go/services/horizon/internal/docs/developing2.md

 ```

 ## Check Stellar Core status
 Stellar Core takes some time to synchronise with the rest of the network.
-The default configuration will pull roughly a day's worth of ledgers, and may take 15 - 30 minutes to catch up.
+The default configuration will pull roughly a couple of day's worth of ledgers, and may take 15 - 30 minutes to catch up.
 You can check the progress by monitoring logs:
 ```bash
 docker exec -it stellar /bin/bash tail -f var/log/supervisor/stellar-core-stdout---supervisor-aywkVK.log